Optimal low-rank posterior mean and distribution approximation in linear Gaussian inverse problems on Hilbert spaces: Conclusion

 The optimal low-rank posterior mean approximations satisfy the property that the resulting posterior distributions are equivalent to the exact posterior distribution, for any realisation of the data.
 The optimality of these low-rank posterior mean approximations holds for all of the structure-preserving and structure-ignoring posterior mean approximations which satisfy this equivalence property.
 Such approximations have been explicitly characterised in terms of range conditions on certain low-rank operators, as shown in \Cref{prop:mean_approximation_problem_equivalence}.

-We have also provided a solution to the problem of finding optimal low-rank joint approximations of the posterior mean and covariance with respect to the average reverse KL divergence, using the results of \cite{PartI}.
+We have also provided a solution to the problem of finding optimal low-rank joint approximations of the posterior mean and covariance with respect to the average reverse KL divergence, using the results of \cite{PartI}, which considers separate posterior covariance approximation without posterior mean approximation.
 This joint problem is solved by combining the optimal mean approximation and the optimal covariance approximation, as shown in \Cref{prop:optimal_joint_approximation}.
 If the structure-ignoring posterior mean approximation is considered, we have shown in \Cref{prop:optimal_projector} that the solution to the joint approximation problem can equivalently be found by computing the exact posterior distribution of a linear Gaussian inverse problem with a projected forward model.
 This projected forward model involves a projection onto a low-dimensional subspace of the parameter space.
 This subspace is a one-to-one transformation of the subspace which contains the directions for which the ratio of posterior variance and prior variance is smallest, among all subspaces of the same dimension.
 The range of this projector was already studied in finite dimensions and is also known as the `likelihood-informed subspace'.

 By solving the joint low-rank approximation problems and finding the corresponding optimal projection in parameter space, we have provided a perspective for the low-rank approximation problem that encompasses both mean and covariance simultaneously.
 Furthermore, since it is derived on the infinite-dimensional parameter space, we have shown that the optimal posterior approximation procedure is inherently discretisation independent and dimension independent.